onitsoft/Solidity-Course/lesson-5/README.md

 Members:

 - `.length` returns size of the array.
-- `.push` works only for dynamic size arrays and can be used to append an element at the end of the array.
+- `.push` works only for dynamic storage arrays and bytes (not string).
+It appends an element at the end of the array.
+The function returns the new length.